Summary and Analysis of “Go and Catch a Falling Star”

 By the time, you write your letter to her, she would have been false to you because she might has already loved two or three men.
 Poet wants to say that she might be loyal at that time like first and second lover but what you will say when she will move to fourth man.

-Critical Commentary of the Song; ‘Go and Catch a Falling Star’:
+Critical Commentary of the Song; ‘Go and Catch a Falling Star’

 The Done states is his song that it is impossible to find a beautiful and faithful woman.
 We do not know about any background that why Donne is annoyed by the infidelity and inconsistency of the woman.
 The poet mentions two traits in women that cannot be found at a same time.
 First trait is ‘a beautiful woman’, but we do not know that what is beautiful according to the poet?
 What he likes that is beautiful: her physical posture and look or her attitude and inner character?
 Second trait is faithfulness; we can guess from last stanza that her faithfulness is her consistency in love.

 The poet asks readers to do some impossible task in opening lines only to realize that there are some impossible task in this world that are beyond the capacity of human being.
-He add another impossible task that it is also impossible to find a woman who is beautiful and faithful at a same time.
+He adds another impossible task that it is also impossible to find a woman who is beautiful and faithful at a same time.

-In last stanza, post says that it might be possible to find a woman who is beautiful and faithful, but she is still not faithful because she has betrayed two or three lover by love letters.
+In last stanza, post says that it might be possible to find a woman who is beautiful and faithful, but she is still not faithful because she has betrayed two or three lovers by love letters.